Teddy Blueger: Amateur

+Pittsburgh Penguins

 On 22 March 2016, Bļugers signed an entry-level agreement with the Pittsburgh Penguins.
 He finished the 2015–16 season with Penguins' AHL affiliate, the Wilkes-Barre Scranton Penguins playing in 10 games.
 In his first full season with the Wilkes-Barre/Scranton Penguins, Bļugers set a new franchise record for plus-minus rating by a rookie with a +24.

 Bļugers made his NHL debut on 30 January 2019, in Pittsburgh's game against the Tampa Bay Lightning.
 On 1 February 2019, Bļugers scored his first NHL goal, against the Ottawa Senators in a 5–3 Penguins win.

 On 16 July 2019, Bļugers re-signed with the Penguins on a two-year, one-way contract with an average annual value of $750,000.
 On 14 July 2021, he was re-signed to a two-year, $4.4 million contract extension with the Penguins.

+Vegas Golden Knights

 Bļugers was traded to the Vegas Golden Knights on 1 March 2023, in exchange for a third-round pick in 2024 and prospect Peter DiLiberatore.
+He made an immediate impact to the Golden Knights fourth line, scoring four points through his first eight games.
+However, he would only add two more points over his next 10 games to end the regular season with six points.
+When the Golden Knights faced off against the Dallas Stars in the Western Conference finals of the 2023 Stanley Cup playoffs, Bļugers scored his first goal of the postseason in Game 1.
+He finished the postseason with two points over six games as the Golden Knights won their first Stanley Cup in franchise history.
+Although his name was not immediately eligible to be placed on the Stanley Cup, the Golden Knights petitioned for his name to be added.

+Vancouver Canucks

+On 1 July 2023, Bļugers left the Golden Knights as a free agent and was signed to a one-year, $1.9 million deal with the Vancouver Canucks for the 2023–24 season.
+While with the Canucks, Bļugers tallied his 100th career NHL point on 24 November, against the Seattle Kraken.
+On June 26, 2024, Bļugers agreed to terms on a two-year contract with the Canucks worth $1.8 million in average annual value.